 FABULOUS FOOD & DRINK

 Pumpkin-flavored treats like pumpkin pie, pancakes, ice cream, smoothies, cheesecake, churros, cookies, bread, sticky buns, fudge, soup, soda and seeds, plus hearty stews of artichokes and Brussels sprouts, tamales, macaroni and cheese with pumpkin spice, corn-on-the-cob, roasted turkey legs, hot beef sandwiches, hamburgers, corn dogs, baked potatoes, clam chowder, kettle corn, caramel apples, and popcorn.
-Beverages include tasty varietals from Half Moon Bay Winery, sparkling wine, mimosas, and assorted world-class, seasonal craft brews like Pumpkin Harvest Ale, Kolsch and IPA from Half Moon Bay Brewing Company plus Sam Adams Octoberfest, Harvest Moon Pumpkin Ale, Angel City IPA, Coors and Coors Light, and, on the spirit side, deelish artisanal cocktails – pumpkin-flavored Jack-o-tinis and traditional Bloody Mary’s from Half Moon Bay Distillery.
+Beverages include tasty varietals from Half Moon Bay Winery including Sangiovese and this year’s limited edition festival-label Sauvignon Blanc, plus Barefoot Brut Rose, La Nebbia Sparkling Wine, mimosas, and assorted world-class, seasonal craft brews like Pumpkin Harvest Ale, refreshing Kolsch pale ale and deelish hop-happy Full Swing IPA from Half Moon Bay Brewing Company plus Kona Brewing Company’s fabulously delicious Hanalei Island IPA, tropically refreshing Hula Hefeweizen, smooth, bright, sessionable Big Wave Blonde Ale and low-carb, easy drinking Michelob Ultra.
+On the spirits side, enjoy deelish artisanal cocktails – pumpkin-flavored Jack-o-tinis and traditional Bloody Mary’s from Half Moon Bay Distillery.

 FUN-FILLED EVENTS AND CONTESTS

-Pancake Breakfast (both days, 7 AM), Costume Contest (Saturday, 10 AM), The Great Pumpkin Parade (Saturday, 12 noon), Pie-Eating Contests (Saturday and Sunday, 2 PM), “Smashing Pumpkins: Battle of the Bands” (Saturday and Sunday, 3 PM), Pumpkin Run & Stroll (Sunday, 8 AM), Pumpkin Carving for fun/no judging (Sunday, 10 AM).
+Pancake Breakfast (both days, 7 AM), Costume Contest (Saturday, 10 AM), The Great Pumpkin Parade (Saturday, 12 noon), Pie-Eating Contests (Saturday and Sunday, 2 PM), Pumpkin Run & Stroll (Sunday, 8 AM), Pumpkin Carving for fun/no judging (Sunday, 10 AM).

-Stock up on the latest and greatest official festival gear including t-shirts, hooded sweatshirts, zippered sweatshirts, ladies t-shirts, tanks, and sweatshirts, men's vintage-inspired baseball shirts, kids baseball shirts and t-shirts, blankets, beer mugs, lapel pins, shopping bags and more.
+Stock up on the latest and greatest official festival gear for men, women and kids including t-shirts, sweatshirts, tank tops, baseball shirts, trucker hats, beer mugs, lapel pins, shopping bags and more.

 Download the free Pumpkin Festival mobile app developed by Half Moon Bay’s Phondini Partners which includes an iPad specific version and a helpful “Find Parking” feature!
 This fantastic app is designed to enhance the festival experience for users by providing everything from a fact sheet with key details, information on special attractions, a detailed site map keyed to specific crafts and food vendors, event and entertainment schedules, door-to-door directions, push messaging alerts, Facebook and Twitter integration, and visitor information via a full-function version of Phondini's iCoastside app.
 The app, scheduled to be available in early October, is available for Apple and Android devices.